IgniteUI/indigo-design-docfx/en/components/grid-toolbar.md

 ## Styling

-The Grid Toolbar comes with styling flexibility through the various overrides for its Actions, as well as its title style and background color.
+The Grid Toolbar comes with styling flexibility through the various options for its Actions, as well as its title style and background color.

 <img class="responsive-img" src="../images/grid_toolbar_styling.png" srcset="../images/grid_toolbar_styling@2x.png 2x" />